annippolito/roulette-system/README.md

 # roulette-system
-A roulette system using RxJava.
+A roulette system using projectreactor.

-The roulette is a stream infinite of boules.
+The roulette is a stream N of boules.
 On the table we can have many players subscribed to the stream.
 Each Player play accordingly to his own strategy.